pop-team/pop-java/docs/applications-development.rst

       // Implementation
    }

-As Java allows only the single inheritance, a parallel class can only inherit from **one** other parallel class.
-The Java language also impose that the file including the parallel class has the same name than the parallel class.
+As Java allows only single inheritance, a parallel class can only inherit from **one** other parallel class.
+The Java language also imposes that the file including the parallel class has the same name than the parallel class.

-POP-Java imposes also one restrictions.
+POP-Java imposes another restrictions.
 The parallel class must be declared and implemented in a file with ``.pjava`` extension.
 For example, the parallel class ``MyParallelClass`` declared before, must be in a file ``MyParallelClass.pjava``.